sabbir1054/drone-galaxy-client/README.md

 - We provide premium quality product all over the world .
 - Our full service controlled by our smart technology.
 - We are very much responsible for after sells service.
-- Our Expert Team always ready to support u.
+- Our Expert Team always ready to support you.